JustinBilleci/learning-progress/README.md

 +February 22nd, 2024*

 Ninth Log: I haven't been able to code much recently as I have been in the process of moving, I hope to do a lot more next week.
 Just thought I'd update this a little for transparency.

++February 23Rd, 2024*

+Tenth Log: Another log for transparency, I'm unable to code again today but I am looking forward to a new REACT course I found.
+I'm excited to continue the process and get back on the horse once I'm done moving.